vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 - Set all your spam actions to 'Quarantine message'.
     - My preference is to ***only*** select ***request to release*** [quarantine policies](https://vand3rlinden.com/post/mdo-quarantine-policies/) for the actions ***Phishing message action*** and ***High confidence phishing message action*** (also, quarantine release permissions will be ignored for high-confidence phishing messages).

-- Set intra-organizational messages to the default setting.
+- Set Intra-Organizational messages to the default setting.
 This setting control spam filtering, and the corresponding actions will be applied to internal messages (messages sent between users within the organization).
     - The default value is the same as selecting High confidence phishing messages.

+- Leave 'Retain spam in quarantine for this many days' at the default 30 days.

+- Enable Spam Safety Tips, a color-coded banner in Outlook that warns recipients of potentially harmful messages.

 - Keep ZAP (Zero-hour auto purge) on for spam and phishing messages (enabled by default).
     - ZAP continuously monitors spam and malware updates seamlessly for users.
 It automatically detects and acts on messages in a user's mailbox, searching the last 48 hours of delivered email.
 Users aren't notified of detected and moved messages.

-- Leave 'Retain spam in quarantine for this many days' at the default 30 days.

 - Do not set up any allowed senders or domains.
     - Allowed senders or allowed domains that are listed in anti-spam policies, creates a [high risk](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365?view=o365-worldwide#use-allowed-sender-lists-or-allowed-domain-lists) because it is possible to bypass all spam, spoof, phishing protection (except high confidence phishing), and sender authentication (SPF, DKIM, DMARC).
 You should consider using the [Tenant Allow/Block List](https://security.microsoft.com/tenantAllowBlockList) for [creating a safe sender lists](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365).